 - Therapeutic communities (sober living, residential care)

-There are currently no FDA-approved treatment medications for cocaine, but a combination of counseling, behavioral therapy, and peer support can help teach patients how to live sober and put a life of cocaine abuse behind them.
+There are currently no FDA-approved medications specifically for stimulants, but a specialized crack cocaine addiction treatment plan involving counseling, behavioral therapy, and peer support can help teach patients how to live sober and put a life of drug abuse behind them